WrestleMania X8: Event

-In the final match of the evening, Chris Jericho defended the WWF Undisputed Championship against Triple H. For his entrance, Triple H had Drowning Pool perform their version of his theme song, "The Game", live.
+In the final match of the evening, Chris Jericho defended the Undisputed WWF Championship against Triple H. For his entrance, Triple H had Drowning Pool perform their version of his theme song, "The Game", live.
 With Triple H's leg bandaged, both Jericho and Stephanie McMahon gave numerous shots at the leg during the match.
 Triple H outsmarted the two by dodging Jericho's attack, causing him to collide with Stephanie, who was standing on the apron.
 Outside the ring, Triple H went for the Pedigree on Jericho through an announce table, but Jericho countered into a back body drop through the Spanish announce table.
 Stephanie then tried to hit Triple H with a chair, when referee Earl Hebner interceded.
 Stephanie pushed Hebner aside, but was met by a Pedigree from Triple H. Jericho then struck Triple H in the head with the chair while Hebner was attending to Stephanie for an unsuccessful pinfall attempt.
 Jericho then tried a Pedigree on Triple H, but Triple H reversed it into a catapult into the turnbuckle.
 Triple H executed the Pedigree on Jericho and pinned him to win the title.

 Reception

 WrestleMania X8 was met with a generally positive critical reception.
 Writing for SLAM!
 Wrestling, John Powell gave the overall event 7 out of 10 stars, which was a lower rating than the previous year's event.
-The main event between Chris Jericho and Triple H for the Undisputed WWF Championship received the highest rating out of all the matches on the card of 8 out of 10 stars, the match between The Rock and Hollywood Hogan received a rating of 7 out of 10 stars, the match between Stone Cold Steve Austin and Scott Hall received a rating of 6 out of 10 stars, the no disqualification match between The Undertaker and Ric Flair was rated 7.5 out of 10 stars and the four corners elimination match for the WWF Tag Team Championship between Billy and Chuck, The APA, The Hardy Boyz, and The Dudley Boyz being rated 5 out of 10 stars.
+The main event between Chris Jericho and Triple H for the Undisputed WWF Championship received the highest rating out of all the matches on the card of 8 out of 10 stars, the match between The Rock and Hollywood Hogan received a rating of 7 out of 10 stars, the match between "Stone Cold" Steve Austin and Scott Hall received a rating of 6 out of 10 stars, the no disqualification match between The Undertaker and Ric Flair was rated 7.5 out of 10 stars and the four corners elimination match for the WWF Tag Team Championship between Billy and Chuck, The APA, The Hardy Boyz, and The Dudley Boyz being rated 5 out of 10 stars.

 According to Chris Jericho, he tried to not be the last match of the card despite being the Undisputed WWF Champion.
 According to him, the true main event was Rock vs. Hogan and Triple H and he could not follow that match.
 The Rock vs. Hulk Hogan match would go on to be well praised over the years as one of the most iconic wrestling matches ever, as well as being named Pro Wrestling Illustrated's match of the year 2002.
 Mike Chioda expressed his thoughts on the match, stating, "Did I know it was gonna be so legendary back then?
 Hell no, I didn’t know.
 I didn’t know a few years later.
 We thought something was gonna at some point top that, and I don’t think at some point since 2002, since Rock and Hogan, has really topped that."
-John Cena, Cody Rhodes, The Miz and Miro consider it the greatest match ever.
+John Cena, Cody Rhodes, The Miz and Rusev consider it the greatest match ever.